Breadcrumb

 The programme may prove to be especially useful to people currently working at educational institutions (schools, universities, etc.) who did not have a chance to gain digital technology skills and knowledge during their studies (whether because such technological solutions did not exist or were only beginning to emerge).

 Emphasis is put on teamwork in order to foster students’ skills of collaboration and help them develop a network of colleagues to rely on in their professional life.
 As a major innovation, our students are free to do the MA thesis as teamwork in small groups if their topics of interest allow it.
-Read more about the MA thesis here.
+Read more about the MA thesis here

 The flexibility of the programme and major focus on e-learning make it especially well-suited to those who work – whether it be outside of Tartu or in another country.
-There are two sessions in Tartu: a two weeks on site session in August 2022 and one week in June 2023.
-Exact dates of the August 2022 session will be published by early June.

 Key persons

-- Prof. Margus Pedaste is Professor of Educational Technology at the Institute of Education of the UT’s Faculty of Social Sciences, where he is leading the Centre for Educational Technology.
+• Prof. Margus Pedaste is Professor of Educational Technology and the Director of the Institute of Education of the UT’s Faculty of Social Sciences.
 For more than a decade he has been involved in many national and international research and development projects.

-- Dr. Leo A. Siiman is Associate Professor of Educational Technology at the Institute of Education in the UT’s Faculty of Social Sciences.
+• Dr. Leo A. Siiman is Associate Professor of Educational Technology at the Institute of Education in the UT’s Faculty of Social Sciences.
 His research focuses on inquiry learning, collaborative learning, assessment of digital competence and spatial thinking.